pjbonestroo/PagedList/README.md

 The list gets refreshed automatically when the user changes sorting or filtering (or browse to an other page).
 Refreshing can also be done manually by calling `myList.refresh()`.
 Debouncing will prevent too many refreshes.

 Columns can be configured to expand and collapse, which inserts and deletes an html-element below the clicked row.
 Refreshing will keep expanded items intact.
+It is also easy to make nested lists this way.

 The data source can be server-side or client-side.
 This also means filtering, sorting (and paging) will be done server- or client-side.
 For server-side you need to implement it yourself.
 For client-side this library will take care.